 Iconography & Art

 Liturgical traditions are often perceived as being rigid, repetitive, and rote.
 Are we just "going through the motions"?
-This 4- to 5- week course looks at the history, symbolism, and deep spirituality of the Christian liturgical tradition, highlighting ways that ritual works to transform us at the level of mind, heart, and body.
+This 4- to 5- week course looks at the history, symbolism, and deep spirituality within the Christian liturgical tradition, highlighting the ways in which ritual works to transform us at the level of mind, heart, and body.
 We'll look at the structure of our Sunday morning gatherings, The Daily Office, and the spirituality underlying the yearly cycle of "liturgical seasons" (Advent, Epiphany, Lent, Easter, Pentecost).
 We will see how liturgical form functions on a deeper psychological level to point us in the direction of healing, growth, and transformation.
 Discover how structure and repetition can create the conditions for spontaneity, creativity, and freedom.
 This course includes a number of practical suggestions for how to spiritually engage more fully in liturgical worship.
+Sample Flyer

 Servant Leadership: Faith in Action

 "Servant leadership" is a posture of faith that is lived in obedience to God's call for a transformed people and a transformed world.
-This course inspires participants to reflect on their own sense of call, through holistic engagement with a variety of social justice issues, including poverty, systemic racism, immigration, education, health care, housing, food justice, and the environment.
+This course inspires participants to reflect on their own sense of call through holistic engagement with a variety of social justice issues, including poverty, systemic racism, immigration, education, health care, housing, food justice, and the environment.
 Each week, participants will hear from local "servant leaders" - people of faith working in each of these areas - and will have opportunities to brainstorm faith-based approaches that bridge the gap between responding to the immediate needs of individuals and addressing these issues in a larger and more systemic way.
+Sample Flyer

 Note: This topic can be offered as a 6- to 12-week class.

 Let Your Life Speak: Listening for Call